theodorsm/trex-scripts/README.md

 ### Running

-After completing the steps above to setup the packet generator and one of the DUTs below (either stock or DPDK) you can run can clone this repo and follow the guide in [README_SCRIPTS.md](https://github.com/theodorsm/trex-scripts/blob/main/README_SCRIPTS.md)
+After completing the steps above to setup the packet generator and one of the DUTs below (either stock or DPDK) you can clone this repo and follow the guide in [README_SCRIPTS.md](https://github.com/theodorsm/trex-scripts/blob/main/README_SCRIPTS.md).

-On the packet generator:
+Clone this repo on the packet generator:

 ```bash
 git clone https://github.com/theodorsm/trex-scripts.git
 cd trex-scripts
 ```

-Follow the README.md included in the repository for running the benchmark and plotting the results.

 ## DUT

-For the DUTs both a stock Linux bridge and DPDK forwarding is configured.
+To be able to use the benchmarking tool, you will have a system that is configured with a bridge to forward packets between port0 and port1 (see figure 1).

+In this guide two ways of configuring the DUT is presented; stock and with DPDK.

+**Follow ONE of configurations below (1. or 2.)**

 ### Tools and packages